viz/didactic-doodle/README.md

   render(<App/>, div)
   ```

   We need React, of course.
-It also gives us the JSX capability (Extended JavaScript).
+It also gives us the JSX (Extended JavaScript) capability.
 As we're working with the DOM (in browserland), we'll need the ReactDOM, too.
 But we can just grab the one function we need: `render`.

-  We use the Webpack `style-loader` to load the styles in our `/app/main.css` file (processing them through the myth- and css-loaders first).
+  We use the Webpack `style-loader` to load the styles in our `/app/main.css` file (processing them through the `myth-loader` and `css-loader` first).

   Then we import our App component, create a new HTML div element, append it to the body, and then render our App component into it.